mothfuzz/Actors/README.md

 //services are associated with a particular data type which the Actor has a reference to.
 //For the renderer it might be a sprite or model.
 For physics it might be a rigidbody.
+Etc. Etc.
-Etc. Etc. struct my_service_item {
+//These represent handles into the service for actors subscribed to it. struct my_service_item {
     int value;
 };